AnthonyCxx/Notes-and-Writeups/Assembly (x86 64-bit)/The GNU Debugger (GDB)/Command Reference.md

 gs             0x0                 0
 (gdb)
 ```
+> The value of the registers at the breakpoint before the function _printf()_ in a "Hello, World!"
+C program.

 ## Breakpoints
 The _break_ command (shortcut: _b_) puts a [breakpoint](https://en.wikipedia.org/wiki/Breakpoint) in the program, stopping the flow of execution until resumed maually.